mn519019/Ricky-Yang/README.md

 This repository is to share my IT knowledge and improve my future career.
 I believe this will help me stay up-to-date in the IT field.
 My interest goes to Cloud Computing, System Admnistration, Automantion Development, and Networking Thank you for exploring my git!

-- All the diagrams are created by draw.io.
-All the architecture is created by Rick Minwoo Yang
+All the diagrams are created by draw.io.
+All the architecture is created by Rick Minwoo Yang.